Zo0med/midnight-theme/README.md

 # Midnight-theme
-This is a Vscode theme what i worked on myself
+This is a Vscode theme that i worked on myself